lxjk/ToolExample/README.md

 - 5.1
 	- UE 5.1 Compatible
 	- There was some header changes, a new module dependency, and class FEditorStyle was deprecated and replaced with FAppStyle.
-	- I tested this very briefly, but it all seems to be working in UE5!
+	- I tested this very briefly, but it all looks good!
 - 4.26
   - UE 4.26 Compatible.
   - Example Editor Mode is working in this version, so I'm not going to bother trying to figure out what broke in 4.25.
 If anyone takes this on as a project, please toss up a Pull Request.